mikegcox/vintagemoto/pages/02.notes/third-annual-bc-adventure/item.md

 ![Trickle Creek Lodge](jordan-montanas.jpg?cropResize=800,600){.img-responsive}

-### The restaurant at Trickle Creek is a Montanas where we met Jordan for dinner.
+### The restaurant at Trickle Creek is a Montana's where we met Jordan for dinner.

-After getting ourselves checked in at Trickle Creek, we had a short nap and then it was time to prep the bikes for the riding the following day.
+After getting ourselves checked in at Trickle Creek, we had a short nap and then it was time to prep the bikes for riding the following day.
 The new bike required some setup.
 We put an old pipe on it to preserve the new one.
 We installed bark busters and did a general once-over.
 We also had a few items to look after on the 2014 bike as well.

 ![](prep.mp4){.img-responsive}